 A Fund-A-Need campaign is often used to provide a simple way for donors to support a specific cause, idea, or service.
 They differ from silent and charity auctions, as Fund-A-Need “items” are not required to be physical prizes.
 Also, these special gifts can be donated by multiple supporters – there doesn’t need to be just one winner.

-With fund-a-need campaigns, the need is generally highlighted, rather than the amount of money.
-Fund-a-needs represent different levels of contribution such as $500 or $5,000 and can generally go quite high.
-The key for your organization is to show your constituents what that level of donation represents.
-So for example, $500 provides one month of food and shelter for an orphan.
-Donors will experience the joy of accomplishing a goal when that level of donation has been meant.
+With fund-a-need campaigns, the need is generally highlighted rather than the amount of money.
+Fund-a-needs represent different contribution levels, such as $500 or $5,000, and can generally go quite high.
+The key for your organization is to show your constituents what that donation level represents.
+So, for example, $500 provides one month of food and shelter for an orphan.
+Donors will experience the joy of accomplishing a goal when that level of donation has been met.

 Fund-A-Needs are most frequently used as an add-on to charity auctions or run simultaneously with other fundraisers, such as crowdfunding campaigns.
 Participants can bid on the items they are interested in, and at the same time make cash donations to your cause through the Fund-A-Need campaign.
-When done well, this type of fundraising campaign can dramatically increase the number of donations your organization or cause receives.
+When done well, this type of fundraising campaign can dramatically increase your organization or cause’s donations.